Cwei0/Cwei0/README.md

 - 💞️ I’m looking to collaborate on **open source projects that contribute to the community growth**

-- 🤔 Looking for assistance in Mobile and System DevOPs
+- 🤔 Looking for assistance in DevOPs and Cloud computing

 - 📫 How to reach me bottgabriel@hotmail.com